suchowan/watson-api-client/README.md

     p JSON.parse(result.body)

 ####Generation of the AlchemyLanguage service object
 First of all, the instance of the AlchemyLanguage class has to be generated.
-The constructor argument is passed to the constructor of [RestClient::Resource](http://www.rubydoc.info/gems/rest-client/RestClient/Resource) class.
+All constructor arguments are passed to the constructor of [RestClient::Resource](http://www.rubydoc.info/gems/rest-client/RestClient/Resource) class except for :apikey, :api_key and :version.
 Please refer to the document of the rest-client for the details of this hash argument.

 Class name called AlchemyLanguage is the camel case-ized service name of [Watson API Reference](http://www.ibm.com/smarterplanet/us/en/ibmwatson/developercloud/apis/).